How To Prepare

 When it comes to how to prepare for a move, getting organized before you get into it is a big key.
 Moving is a big undertaking with a bunch of moving parts and third parties that pretty much all require some sort of contacting, coordinating, or otherwise scheduling.
-It’s easy to get lost in all of this trying to remember if you contacted this person or that company and do you have a meet time or appointment with them, and on and on.
-So, a little bit of up front organization goes a long way to preserving your sanity.
+It’s easy to get lost in all of this trying to remember if you contacted this person or that company and do you have a meeting time or appointment with them, and on and on.
+So, a little bit of upfront organization goes a long way to preserving your sanity.
 Here’s a few quick tips:

 - Create a Moving Folder – This can be digital or physical.
 Either way you’ll want to have some sort of file or notebook where you can keep your checklist, notes, dates, your timeline, and all of your receipts.
 Having a scanner works great to scan in any of the aforementioned paperwork.
 The key is to create that moving folder or notebook and organize all things moving into that folder as you prepare for a move.

 - Take Inventory – As you prepare for a move taking inventory of your belongings is just good practice.
-You want to account for everything own for insurance purposes in case of any type of disaster strikes your home that would result in their loss.
+You want to account for everything owned for insurance purposes in case of any type of disaster strikes your home that would result in their loss.
 Taking inventory before you move is also a great way to categorize and organize of your possessions that you are going to move.
-Having an inventory checklist works hand in hand with both packing and unpacking that ultimately helps smooth out the move.
+Having an inventory checklist works hand in hand with both packing and unpacking which ultimately helps smooth out the move.

-- Take your inventory up a notch – by doing a room by room inventory that ultimately makes up your entire home’s inventory.
-As you prepare for a move in each room you may want to take pictures (particularly of any high value or sentimental value) of the contents of the room.
+- Take your inventory up a notch – by doing a room-by-room inventory that ultimately makes up your entire home’s inventory.
+As you prepare for a move in each room, you may want to take pictures (particularly of any high value or sentimental value) of the contents of the room.
 One of the best ways to organize and inventory your rooms is by using a color-coded system.
 As you begin to inventory and pack, you can assign each room a color code and put the colored stickers on the boxes.
 Doing this will also greatly help your unpacking efficiency once you are trying to get settled at your new place.

-- Know Your Budget For Your Move – Of course, you’ll have the quote from the moving company that will include their expenses such as fuel and labor.
+- Know Your Budget For Your Move – Of course, you’ll have the quote from the moving company that will include their expenses, such as fuel and labor.
 Even if you’ve not yet decided on which moving company you plan to go with, add the highest quote to your budget.
 Determine if you’re going to opt for any additional offerings from the moving companies and make sure you know if there are additional charges for prepping and moving appliances and be sure to get with the moving to understand any additional fees there may be for moving specialty items such as a piano or pool table.

 - Other Expenses – When you prepare for a move, you’ll also want to budget for your personal expenses that will happen as a part of your move.
-This is particularly true if you’re moving long distance.
+This is particularly true if you’re moving long distances.
 If so, you need to factor in gas, meals, and overnight accommodations if applicable.
-It’s also a good idea to add into your moving budget anything that is going to come up at your new home such as deposits for all utilities, and anything you’ll need for your new home right away.
+It’s also a good idea to add into your moving budget anything that is going to come up at your new home, such as deposits for all utilities, and anything you’ll need for your new home right away.
 This can be anything from cleaning supplies to curtains.

 Packing Like a Pro

-A big key in knowing how to prepare for a move is getting the packing down pat.
+A big key to knowing how to prepare for a move is getting the packing down pat.
 The biggest and most time-consuming part of any move is the packing.
 Taking the time to fully organize your packing efforts on the front end will save you time, money, and frustration.

 Your Packing Supplies

 Moving is expensive.
 It seems like everything you do costs money.
 Packing supplies are no exception.
 So, don’t spend money on packing supplies you’re not going to need or use.
 Spend some time evaluating what types and sizes of boxes you’ll need for your personal belongings.
-Keep in mind you don’t want any one box to exceed about 40 to 50lbs at the most.
+Keep in mind you don’t want any one box to exceed about 40 to 50 lbs at the most.
 Also, keep your box sizes to just a couple of varieties.
-Remember, to prepare for a move the more consistent you can stay with your box sizes, the easier it will be to efficiently stack them, thus saving you space.
+Remember, to prepare for a move, the more consistent you can stay with your box sizes, the easier it will be to efficiently stack them, thus saving you space.

 Packing In General